neogeographica/chaintool/docs/overview.rst

    All non-toggle placeholders in an executed commandline must either have a default value, or have a value specified for them at runtime.
 If any placeholders are left without a value, an attempt to run the command will result in an error status.

 Ideally, the ``run`` operation will be the one you do most frequently.
 So chaintool has a feature called :doc:`shortcuts<shortcuts>` that cuts down on the amount of typing needed to run a command or sequence; you can omit the ``chaintool cmd run`` or ``chaintool seq run`` part of the invocation.
-E.g. if you have shortcuts :ref:`configured<configuration:shortcuts>` then this would be equivalent to the ``seq run`` invocation above:
+E.g. if you have shortcuts :ref:`configured<configuration:shortcuts>` then the following would be equivalent to the ``seq run`` invocation above:

 .. code-block:: none